globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/explanation.rst

    **Reference**: *global-unique-id.json*

-Globally Unique ID of the farmer of this farm
+Globally Unique ID of the farmer of this farm.

 .. raw:: html